How It Works #

 Share forensic data with third parties without exposing original content.

-• Derived lists — HMAC-SHA256 opaque hash lists for third-party breach detection.
+• Derived lists — HMAC-SHA256 opaque hash lists for third-party inventory matching.
 The third party can match suspects without seeing your inventory.

 • Share tokens — Time-limited, use-limited tokens for chain of custody.